$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Automorphic symbols and -adic distributions

 \section{Automorphic symbols and $p$-adic distributions}

-In this section we use the automorphic cycles introduced in \cite{dimitrov} to construct natural evaluations on the cohomology of the Hilbert modular variety with general coefficients.
-Using these evaluations for any finite slope $U_p$-eigenclass in the overconvergent cohomology of the Hilbert modular variety and for {\it any} integral ideal $\gf\mid p^\infty$ we construct a distribution on $\Gal_{p\infty}$ in a canonical way, {\it i.e.}, independent of choices of uniformizers or representatives in idele class groups, and we prove precise relations between these distributions as $\gf$ varies.
+In this section we use the automorphic cycles introduced in \cite{dimitrov} to construct, for any ideal $\gf\subset \cO_F$ supported in $S\subset S_p$, natural evaluations on the cohomology of the Hilbert modular variety with general coefficients, and show that they satisfy certain distribution relations as $\gf$ varies.
+When applied to a finite slope $U_p$-eigenclass in overconvergent cohomology the construction yields a distribution of controlled growth on $\Gal_{p\infty}$ in a canonical way, {\it i.e.}, independent of choices of uniformizers or representatives in idele class groups.
+This will allow us in \S \ref{s:p-adic-L} to attach $p$-adic $L$-functions to nearly finite slope families of Hilbert cusp forms, generalizing \cite{barrera}.

-When $\gf$ is sufficiently divisible these relations imply admissibility and allow one to construct in \S \ref{s:p-adic-L} $p$-adic $L$-functions for nearly finite slope families of Hilbert cusp forms, generalizing \cite{barrera}; when the support of the ideal $\gf$ is small, a case not previously considered, these relations are used in \S\ref{ss:improved} to construct partially ``improved'' $p$-adic $L$-functions.
+When the support of the ideal $\gf$ is small, a case not previously considered, the relations established when $S$ varies will be used in \S\ref{ss:improved} to construct partially ``improved'' $p$-adic $L$-functions.